Best Running Shirts for Women of 2024

 • Seams on the shoulders

-Material: 100% polyester | Seams: Flatlock | Actual weight: 1.7 ounces (48 grams)
+Material: 65% Responsible Wool Standard-certified merino wool, 35% recycled polyester| Seams: Flatlock | Actual weight: 2.6 ounces (74 grams)

-Shop the Patagonia Capilene Cool Lightweight Shirt
+Shop the Patagonia Capilene Cool Merino Shirt

 • Breathable and quick-drying

-• Does excellent at moderating temperature
+• Excellent at moderating temperature

 Cons:

-Cool and wicking on hot days and warm and insulating on cool days, the Ultimate Direction Nimbus Tee exemplifies how high-tech materials can elevate a humble piece of apparel.
+Cool and wicking in warm weather and warm and insulating on cool days, the Ultimate Direction Nimbus Tee exemplifies how high-tech materials can elevate a humble piece of apparel.
+While this tee looks and feels nothing like any other shirt we’ve seen, it excels in all the ways we want a running shirt to function.

 Material: 52% polyester, 44% lyocell, and 4% spandex | Seams: Flatlock | Actual weight: 3.1 ounces (88 grams)